ftamca/MRS_MRI_libs/README.md

   * **mrs_T2corr.m**          : applies T2 correction
   * **mrs_calFWHM.m**         : calculates the full width at haflf maximum height of the peak of interest
   * **mrs_calTemp.m**         : calculates the temperature based on chemical shift difference of the water resonance and the temperature-independent reference resonance
+  * **mrs_calTempFred.m**     : calculates the temperature based on chemical shift difference of the water resonance and the temperature-independent reference resonance - fully self contained script starting from RDA or MRUI file, used for paper **(new)**
 * voxel_planner/
   * **create_stdMaskvoxel.m&.fig** : allows you to plan MRS voxel size & location with a guid of MR structural images of a standard brain (MNI152_T1_1mm_brain.nii.gz) and functional region masks (HarvardOxford-cort-maxprob-thr0-1mm.nii.gz)